slavov-vili/kit_info/Kontextsensitive_Systeme/05_Improving_Error.md

     - Finds clusters of arbitrary shape
     - Robust to outliers
     - Choosing Epsilon and MinPts is black magic (need understanding of data)
+1. Deep Learning (each layer learns more sophisticated features)
+1. Autoencoders (learn a compact representation of the data => dimensionality reduction)